Key Points:

 Unlike black tanks, gray water tank sensors are actually pretty painless and inexpensive to restore.
 Even full-time RVers will have an easier time cleaning their gray tank sensors than they would cleaning black tank sensors.
 Sensors loaded with human waste and toilet paper require a strong bacteria and enzyme cleaner like Restore-It, but gray water tank sensors accumulate mostly grease and soap residue.
 The best way to remove this layer of grime is to use a strong grease-digesting dish soap.
 We always recommend Dawn Ultra dish soap because it's a fantastic grease-eater and pretty inexpensive; we even recommend using it to clean your dishes because it will continue cutting grease inside the tank(s) after the dishwater is drained and won’t harm any beneficial bacteria you might be adding with tank treatments.
 We normally recommend buying Dawn Ultra in a large container since you may need to repeat this process several times to fully clean the sensors.

-Before starting this process, if you are a hook-up camper who leaves the gray valve open, be sure to close your gray water valve.
+Before starting this process, if you are a hook-up camper who leaves the gray valve open, be sure to close your gray water valve and straighten your hose, removing the P trap bend.

-• If the sensors are still misreading after a second or third cleaning with Restore-It, there could be two courses of action:
+- If the sensors are still misreading after a second or third cleaning with Dawn Ultra, there could be two courses of action:

-2. Your sensors may be broken and should be replaced; contact our customer service team if you need assistance with finding the best course of action to fix the problem.
+- Your sensor wires may be broken and should be replaced; contact our customer service team if you need assistance with finding the best course of action to fix the problem.

 The process is the same for all types of campers, so clean your gray tank sensors as often as you feel necessary.